2016 / 88 minutes

 But that should not stop anyone.
 The whole DVD is worth watching for everyone.
 And don’t hesitate to include your young teens.
 It may make a good conversation starter between you and your 10 or 12 years old.
 You might think that he is too young for this.
 But remember: the LGBTQ groups don’t think he is too young for their propaganda!

-Actually… I hope that it will also end up in the hands of people, also young people, who have not (or not yet….) experienced the issues this DVD deals with.
+Actually… I hope that it will also end up in the hands of people, also young people, who have not (or not yet….) experienced the issues this documentary deals with.
 Watch it before you are confronted with this in your own family, or among your friends, or in your church.